Shakil-Shahadat/awesome-piracy/Readme.md

 #### Public Trackers

 - [1337x](https://1337x.to/) 1337x is a torrent site that offers verified torrent downloads.
-- [ETTV](https://www.ettv.tv/) ETTV is a torrent site specific for movie torrents.
 - [EZTV](https://eztv.re/) A torrent site for TV shows founded by TV-torrent distribution group EZTV.
 - [Isohunt2](https://isohunt2.net/) Clone of the original isoHunt torrent index and repository
 - [YTS](https://yts.mx/) Small-size HD movies from YIFY.